 What if someone in the home is diagnosed with COVID-19?

 If someone in the home is diagnosed with COVID-19, it is critical to keep the virus from spreading to others — particularly the person with cancer.
 People with cancer often have weakened immune systems.

 Dr. Applebaum says that this means every person in the home — not just the caregiver or person with cancer — should avoid contact with an infected person as much as possible.
-“Even if you’re able to avoid contact with the infected person, it’s important to wash your hands often and clean and disinfect surfaces.”Back to top
+“Even if you’re able to avoid contact with the infected person, it’s important to wash your hands often.”Back to top

 How can caregivers keep people with cancer safe if they must go to treatment or other doctor appointments?

-Many cancer centers, including MSK, are offering televisits as an alternative to some in-person appointments.
-A televisit is when a healthcare provider can see and talk to the patient through video chat.
+Many cancer centers, including MSK, are offering telemedicine visits as an alternative to some in-person appointments.
+A telemedicine visit is when a healthcare provider can see and talk to the patient through video chat.

 For patients who must go to appointments in person, it is important to take every precaution to prevent exposure to COVID-19, Dr. Applebaum says.
 Caregivers and patients should wear masks and gloves.
 Avoid public transportation, and instead drive or take a taxi or ride-sharing service.
 Use antibacterial wipes to clean surfaces that may have been touched by someone else, including door handles, buttons, and the steering wheel of shared vehicles.